Bevil Quiller-Couch: Education

-He attended Trinity College, Oxford in 1908 where he was captain of his College VIII rowing crew.
+Born at Fowey, he attended Trinity College, Oxford in 1908 where he was captain of his College VIII rowing crew.
 He won the University Pairs in 1912 and 1913.
 He also rowed in the final for the Goblets at the Henley Royal Regatta.
 While he was at Oxford, he joined the Officer Training Corps and joined the Special Reserve.

 War service

 His war service started in August 1914 where he served with the Royal Field Artillery at Mons and Aisne.
 He was involved in the transportation of ammunition to the gun batteries.
 He saw action at the First Battle of Ypres.
 He later saw action at Festubert and in May 1915 he was the Orderly Officer responsible for writing the regimental war diary.
 By 1916, he was on the Somme and in August that year he was promoted to acting major.
 In September 1917, he was wounded during the Third Battle of Ypres.
 He was later involved at Cambrai and, by January 1918, went on leave back to England.
 Towards the end of the war, Quiller-Couch led his battery into action at Noyelles.
 He last saw action in November 1918 before joining the reserve forces at Villers Pol.